UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

-# HCL AppScan on Cloud (ASoC) - Usage
+# IBM AppScan on Cloud (ASoC) - Usage

-To use the HCL AppScan on Cloud plug-in (ASoC), the plug-in must be loaded, and an instance is created before you can configure the plug-in integration.
+To use the IBM AppScan on Cloud plug-in (ASoC), the plug-in must be loaded, and an instance is created before you can configure the plug-in integration.
 You can define configuration properties either in the user interface or in a JSON file of a value stream.

 ## Integration type
 The ASoC plug-in supports endpoint integration and a scheduled event integration.